Baby born with heart outside her body survives surgery

 "I deal with babies with heart problems all the time, some of them very complicated," said Dr. Frances Bu'Lock, consultant in pediatric cardiology at Glenfield Hospital.

-"This is only the second case in 30 years that I've seen this particular condition, it's extremely rare," said Bu'Lock.
+"This is only the second case in 30 years that I've seen this particular condition, it's extremely rare," she said.
+"Vanellope is the first baby to survive this operation in the UK."

 Odds stacked against them